kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/https-redirection/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= v1.9.2 =
+- Added rule to handle sites that are sitting behind a reverse-proxy.
+Thanks to @canadiannaginata for pointing it out.

 = v1.9.1 =
 - WP 5.3 warning fix for the add_submenu_page() function call.
 Thanks to @vfontj for pointing this out.